12 Tips for Building a Culture of Interdependence at Work

 Building a Culture of Interdependence With Employees as Assets

-Here are some guiding principles for building a culture of interdependence in the new, outsourced economy.
+Here are the guiding principles for building a culture of interdependence in the new, outsourced economy.

 - Know what employee assets you have on hand and have a plan to optimize them and their talents, skills, and experience.